pact-foundation/pact-python/CONTRIBUTING.md

 ### Branch Organization

-Pact Python has one primary branch `master` and we use feature branches to deliver new features with pull requests.
+Pact Python has one primary branch `main` and we use feature branches to deliver new features with pull requests.
 Typically, we scope the branch according to the [conventional commit](#conventional-commit-messages) categories.
 The more common ones are:

 -   `feature/<name>` or `feat/<name>` for new features
 -   `fix/<name>` for bug fixes